 But what about the Western leaders who are paying tribute to Mandela this week?

 President Barack Obama rates way less than 10/10 for his ever-expanding spy state, failure to close down Gitmo and hyperactive prosecution of whistleblowers -- not to mention running a drone program that delivers a death sentence without trial.

 Nor does Prime Minister Stephen Harper rate top marks on the Mandela scale for his divide-and-conquer politics and “top down” democracy.
 His policies are reshaping the Canada that Mandela respected -- and not in a good way.
 The Senate?
 We won’t even go there.

-Olivia Ward has covered conflicts, politics and human rights from the former Soviet Union to South Asia and the Middle East.
-She was the Star’s European bureau chief from 1997-2002.
+Olivia Ward has covered conflicts, politics and human rights from the former Soviet Union to the Middle East, South Asia and U.S., winning national and international awards.